Coastal motor boat: 70-foot Coastal Motor Boats

 Twelve 72 ft long CMBs were ordered in early 1918 for minelaying (7 magnetic mines) or torpedo work (6 torpedoes).
 Five were cancelled; of the remainder, 3 survived the Second World War, with CMB 103 MT, built by Camper and Nicholsons in 1920, preserved as a museum ship.
 She was restored in August 2011 and is on display at The Historic Dockyard Chatham.

 Service history

-In December 1916, the 3rd Coastal Motor Boat Division proceeded to Dunkirk under the command of Lieutenant W. N. T. Beckett commanding HM Coastal Motor Boat 4 and operated on the Belgian coast.
+In December 1916, the 3rd Coastal Motor Boat Division proceeded to Dunkirk under the command of Lieutenant W. N. T. Beckett commanding and operated on the Belgian coast.
 On 7 April 1917, the 3rd CMB Division attacked a group of German destroyers anchored at Zeebrugge.
 As a result, one destroyer was sunk and one very seriously damaged.
 For these actions Beckett was mentioned in Despatches and was awarded the Distinguished Service Cross (DSC).

 During the Zeebrugge Raid on 23 April 1918 to block the port, Coastal Motor Boats and Motor Launches were fitted out to deploy a smoke screen.